rajeevnaikte/squid-utils/README.md

 - includesI(collection, searchString)<br/>
 Search the string in the collection ignoring case.
 - getOrSetDefault(map, key, defaultValue)<br/>
 Get value of key in the map.
-If not exists, then set the default value in the map for the key and then return the default value.
+If not pathExists, then set the default value in the map for the key and then return the default value.
 - getOrCall(map, key, callbackFn)<br/>
 Get map value for the key.
-If not exists then call the function. and return its value if any.
+If not pathExists then call the function. and return its value if any.